Overjet or Overbite? Find Out What’s Causing Your Discomfort and How to Fix It

 Orthodontists can give you a more specific timeline based on your case.

-Time duration of overbite and overjet treatments
+time duration of overbite and overjet treatments

 Cost Factors